Yu-Group/covid19-severity-prediction/readme.md

 # Overview

 [Our group](https://www.stat.berkeley.edu/~yugroup/people.html) at UC Berkeley is working to help forecast the severity of the epidemic both for individual counties and individual hospitals.
 As a byproduct, we have and will continue to produce models, visualizations, and curated datasets (including confirmed cases/deaths, demographics, risk factors, social distancing data) that can be used by other teams in the fight against COVID-19.
 We are collaborating with [Response4Life](https://response4life.org/), a non-profit organization, whose goal is to blunt the effect of COVID-19 through the production and appropriate distribution of PPE, medical equipment, and medical personnel to healthcare facilities across the United States.
-Paper link: ["Curating a COVID-19 data repository and forecasting county-level death counts in the United States](https://www.stat.berkeley.edu/~binyu/ps/papers2020/covid19_paper.pdf).
+Paper link: [Curating a COVID-19 data repository and forecasting county-level death counts in the United States](https://www.stat.berkeley.edu/~binyu/ps/papers2020/covid19_paper.pdf).

 - **[Visualizations](http://covidseverity.com/)** (updated daily): see [county-level map](http://covidseverity.com/results/deaths.html) + [hospital-level map](http://covidseverity.com/results/severity_map.html)